flokk.

 Montréal Insectarium

 Right next to the Biodome in the botanical park complex, the Insectarium is freshly renovated and features immersive exhibits where kids can get close to live insects from around the world.
-The season
+The seasonal cocoon room, where butterflies emerge and land on visitors, is a highlight that works on even the most bug-skeptical children.

 kids_and_family